Skip to main content

 Melson: It’s good to have camaraderie with your team members and to see a complex job come together.
 I enjoy building my knowledge with each new role and making sure we’re getting the quality execution we need.

-Boden: If you like to be challenged, this is the right path.
+Boden: If you like to be challenged, becoming a site manager is the right path for you.
 The process and end product are satisfying, and it feels good knowing that we’re sending people home safely each day.

 Ashley: It’s entirely different from an office atmosphere.
 It’s great to see a site go from being absolutely bare to housing a multimillion- or billion-dollar facility.
 If you like that kind of work and the effort it takes to get there, it’s a great, well-paying career to pursue.